mjferrante83/palworld/README.md

 # palworld
 Custom Palworld Docker implementation.

-_**I will not be maintaining this repository.
+<ins>**I will not be maintaining this repository.
 I am not liable for any loss or hardships incurred by utilizing these instructions.
-Use at your own risk.**_
+Use at your own risk.**</ins>

 This was stood for convenience to **A1RM4X** on YouTube (https://www.youtube.com/@A1RM4X) as I told him I had done this and he asked to see my implementation.
 This is in no way perfect, I just had a lot of trouble with other Docker implementations for this and thus decided to quickly whip one together myself.
 I assume anyone here utilizing these files has a basic understanding of Docker, Linux, networking, etc.

 **STEPS:**
-- Download files to your host file system and place them in folder
+- Download this repository's files to your host file system and place them in folder
 - Create a new folder within the above folder and open up permissions on that folder ```chmod 777 <HOST-FOLDER-EXPOSED-TO-CONTAINER>``` -- you will refer to this folder later to create persistent storage.
 - Ensure firewalling on the host and port forwarding on your network gear is setup to allow traffic on Port 8211
 - Build the Dockerfile via ```docker build -t <GIVE-THIS-IMAGE-A-NAME> .```